BilleLind/SemiBlockchainValgfag/Courses/BlockchainCourse/README.md

 - the system reculates the mining rate closer to the set value, by either lowering og highering the dificulty of the mine.

 ---
+pup/sub
+- pub =publisher : only cares that getting the message out, sends messages
+- sub = subscriber: listens to the publishers that they are subscribed to, checks for messages is a great example for explaning how the blockchain gets updates from each block
+- each block listens or publishes to the blockchain